 Jennifer Grandis, MD - American Cancer Society Professor, Otolaryngology - University of California, San Francisco

-Joel Greenberger, MD - Professor and chair of the Department of Radiation Oncology - University of Pittsburgh Medical Center
+Joel Greenberger, MD – Professor, Radiation Oncology - University of Pittsburgh

 Patrick Ha, MD - Chief, Head and Neck Oncologic Surgery - University of California, San Francisco

-Kathryn Pennington, MD - Gynecologic oncology faculty member - University of Washington
+Kathryn Pennington, MD – Assistant Professor, Gynecologic oncology - University of Washington

 John Wagner, MD - Professor, Department of Pediatrics, Division of Blood and Marrow Transplant & Cellular Therapy - University of Minnesota